 The Children’s Museum of Indianapolis is partnering with The Natural History Museum in London, the Naturalis Biodiversity Center in the Netherlands and the University of Manchester in the UK on an exciting new venture called Mission Jurassic.
 The $27.5 million project will focus on continued excavation of a Jurassic dig site in Wyoming with over 100 scientists from the three countries.

-What this means for the Children’s Museum is an upcoming major expansion of the Dinosphere section, to include specimens from the Jurassic period.
+What this means for the Children’s Museum is a major expansion of the Dinosphere section, to include specimens from the Jurassic period.
 It will be exciting to see what types of educational opportunities this will bring to one of the best children’s museums worldwide.